xxguisseppe/coriM/README.md

 ## Installation

-You can install the development version of coriM like so:
+You can install the development version of coriM like
+sasfdsafsdfsdfsdfo:

 ``` r
 # FILL THIS IN!
 HOW CAN PEOPLE INSTALL YOUR DEV PACKAGE?